TowelSniffer/Anki-Chess-2.0/README.md

 ## Features

 - Works with PGN format
-- Support for piece promotions
+- All the amenities, such as promotions, sound effects etc.
+- Stockfish engine (This is a weaker version running as pure js).
-- Board auto orientates dpending on first move of given puzzle
+- Board auto orientates dpending on first move of given puzzle.
-- Works offline and on Ankidroid (Ankidroid verified, IOS)
+- Works offline and on Ankidroid (Ankidroid verified, IOS).
-- No addons required
+- No addons required (The companion addon is just to make the installation process easy).
-- Analysis board on the backside
+- Analysis board on the backside.
-- Backside border colour to indicate mistakes
+- Border indicates mistakes, puzzle completion, and player colour.
 - support for multiple lines. this means you can choose multiple moves to be the correct answer, and the cards will respond with a random move (if multiple lines exist).